libavg/libavg/sphinxdoc/areanodes.rst

     .. autoclass:: CameraImageFormat

         A CameraImageFormat is a container which features informations about a supported image format of a camera.
-It stores the size of the resolution, a pixel format (see :py:class:`Bitmap`) and a list of supported frame rates for that format.
+It stores the :py:attr:`size` of the resolution, a :py:attr:`pixelFormat` and a list of supported :py:attr:`framerates` for that format.

         .. py:attribute:: size